tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 * Invoke any URL, or set of URL:s, when a pull request event happens.
  * With variables available to add necessary parameters.
 * Be configured to trigger on any pull request event.
+Including source branch change (RESCOPED_FROM) and target branch change (RESCOPED_TO).
 * Be configured to only trigger if the pull request mathches a filter.
 A filter text is constructed with any combination of the variables and then a regexp is constructed to match that text.
 * Authenticate with HTTP basic authentication.